ClintH/repl-pad/README.md

 Repl-pad takes some Javascript and presents it in an editable REPL-like environment.
 It is meant for easily making example snippets runnable and editable.
 [Online demo](https://clinth.github.io/repl-pad/)

-From this, in your HTML:
+From this code snippet in your HTML:
 ```html
 <pre>
   Math.random();